New York City Fun, Creative Date Ideas in and around NYC, Manhattan and Brooklyn: 1st Dates, Date Nights, Happy Hours, Rooftops & More

 A charming way to spend an evening experiencing some of the best that NYC has to offer.
 If you get lucky, you might catch a celebrity or two casted for the show.

-Neighborhood Upper West Side wine bar.
+My old neighborhood Upper West Side wine bar.
 Nothing pretentious just a favorite haunt of mine, cozy, limited outdoor seats and intimate environment.

 Chelsea to SoHo Architecture Walk (my customized walking tour)